ChrisWhealy/Cordova-Create/README.md

 1. The list of default plugins has been extended in both the global and local config files
 2. A proxy server is defined and should be used
 3. The `config.xml` file is being adjusted in the following ways:
-  * Both the attributes and the content of the `<author>` element contain various place holders that will be substituted for the current runtime values of variables obtained from `git`, `npm` and the operating system environment.
+  * Both the attributes and the content of the `<author>` element contain various placeholders that will be substituted for the current runtime values of variables obtained from `git`, `npm` and the operating system environment.
   * The `deviceready` timeout is set to 30 seconds
   * An additional (nonsense) preference is added called "SomeOtherName"
   * The Geolocation accuracy is set to 'low' using a `<feature>` element containing a `<param>` element